 “Outclass” is defined as a verb that means to be significantly better than others in terms of quality, skill, or performance.
 It refers to surpassing competitors or peers so clearly and thoroughly that comparison becomes almost unnecessary.

-Someone or something that outclasses others does so by showing superior traits in a consistent and obvious way.
-It’s not about marginal differences; it implies a gap so wide that the superiority is undeniable.
-For instance, a student who not only scores the highest grades but also demonstrates leadership and creativity may outclass their classmates.
-Or a product that offers better durability, design, and function than others in its market can be said to outclass the competition.
+Someone or something that outclasses others does so by consistently showing superior traits in an obvious way.
+It’s not usually about small differences; it implies a wide gap.
+For instance, a student who earns top grades while also demonstrating leadership and creativity may outclass their classmates.
+Or a product that offers better durability, design, and real-world functionality can be said to outclass the competition in its category.

 Etymology

-The etymology of the word “outclass” is fairly straightforward and built from two components in English: the prefix “out-” and the noun “class.”
+The etymology of the word “outclass” is straightforward: it is formed from the prefix “out-” and the word “class.”

-• Prefix: “out-” – From Old English ūt, meaning “beyond” or “surpassing.”
-It’s commonly used in English to denote something that exceeds or goes beyond a standard, such as in “outperform,” “outsmart,” or “outshine.”
+- Prefix: “out-” – From Old English ūt, meaning “beyond” or “surpassing.”
+It’s commonly used in English to indicate something that exceeds a standard, as in “outperform,” “outsmart,” or “outshine.”

 Example Sentences

-• The new smartphone model outclasses the previous generation in speed, battery life, and design.
+- The new smartphone model outclasses the previous generation in speed, battery life, and overall design.

-• Despite their efforts, the team was outclassed by the reigning champions in every aspect of the game.
+- Despite their efforts, the team was outclassed by the reigning champions in pace, organization, and decision-making.

-• He outclassed his peers in creativity and presentation, making his project the clear favorite.
+- He outclassed his peers in creativity and communication, making his project the clear favorite.

 Outclass Synonyms